Homepage > Education and Learning > Schools > Find a School > School Search

 How we identify and assess needs

 We aim to identify children with SEN as early as possible.
-We have staff with a wealth of experience who are extremely capable and skilled at identifying when a child may not be progressing as expected or who are experiencing difficulties in particular areas.
+We have staff with a wealth of experience who are extremely capable and skilled at identifying when a child may not be progressing as expected, or are experiencing difficulties in particular areas.
 These concerns may be recognised through changes in the pupil’s wellbeing, their emotional or behavioural presentation, their progress in comparison to their peer group or a characteristic related to a specific area of SEND.

-If you have any concerns about your child, we advise that you speak to your child's class teacher initially as they know your child's needs the best within school.
+If you have any concerns about your child, we advise that you speak to your child's class teacher initially, as they know your child's needs the best within school.
 Our staff are experienced at recognising when a child may need additional support.
 Following this, if necessary a meeting can be had with the SENCO to further discuss your concerns and any relevant support that can be put into place.

 If you wish to discuss your child’s educational needs or are unhappy about something regarding your child’s schooling, please contact the following to raise your concerns or arrange a meeting (as aforementioned, meetings are likely to be with the class teacher at first instance, but may also include the SENCO):